nicolevanderhoeven/blog/content/ethics.md

 ## Personal Information

-In the course of my activities, it may sometimes be necessary to collect some personal information such as email addresses, names, and other contact information from people who have chosen to subscribe to newsletters or memberships.
+In the course of my activities, it may sometimes be necessary to collect some personal information from viewers or subscribers such as email addresses, names, and other contact information from people who have chosen to subscribe to newsletters or memberships.

+These are always *opt-in*.
 I will only collect this information when it is necessary for the purpose of providing the service or product that have requested.
 I will NEVER sell or share this information with any third party without explicit consent.

 ## Promotions and sponsorships